Artist in Focus: Javier Banegas

 He is known for producing close-up still life depictions of items, that have been altered by the presence of humans.
 He explores the interaction with these items and, whether it is the shaving from a pencil or paint pots left without lids, gives the impression that someone, somewhere is not quite finished.

-The essence of human interaction which is present in all his works denotes a sense of 'passing of time'.
+The essence of human interaction which is present in all his works denotes a sense of passing of time.
 The monumentality Banegas creates by enlarging objects, stimulates the viewer to appreciate the inner beauty and meaning of the mundane.
 Just as one artist would paint flowers in full bloom, Javier Banegas paints objects in a period of transition.
 The difference being that the subjects of his paintings are inanimate, therefore they are not suspended in life but instead are captured after action.

-From left: 'Eighteen Colours' Oil on board, 110 x 100 cm | 'Eight' Oil on board, 80 x 94 cm
+'Eighteen Colours' oil on board, 110 x 100 cm | 'Eight' oil on board, 80 x 94 cm

-In spite of being a hyperrealist artist, Javier Banegas suggests much more than he relates.
+In spite of being a Hyperrealist artist, Javier Banegas suggests much more than he relates.
 He evokes more than he specifies.
 He tells more about what he hides than about what he shows.
 As a result, a 'human dehumanization' takes place in his work.
 It is difficult to find people represented in his paintings, but despite this fact, his repeated main characters are the passing of time and the human mark.

 Hyperrealist painting is sometimes accused of being excessively explicit.
 However, in this sense, Javier's work turns out more suggestive than narrative.
 If saying much with a few words is a good communicator's virtue, the evoking ability of a work speaks very well about itself and better about the artist it was created by.

-‘Watercolour Box’ Oil on panel, 53.5 x 140 cm
+‘Watercolour Box’ oil on panel, 53.5 x 140 cm

 Banegas continues to work on a number of different series at a time, the ‘Shavings’ series being one of the most popular, the colours in these paintings are tributes to the materials he has been using throughout his life.
 They also refer to things that are used by human hands, the shavings themselves are also a tribute to Banegas’ father´s profession, and the things he learnt from watching him work.
 He paints the tools he uses to create his work as well as the residue left from the process, revealing the human activity which has been going on behind the scenes.